Canning Tomatoes in Water Bath Canner | Safe & Easy Method

 • Use a butter knife and poke it into the jar randomly through the tomatoes.
 This will help any air bubbles come up.
 If the tomatoes settle a lot after you do this, fill the jar up with a little of the juice that is in the bottom of your bowl beneath the colander so that there is once again only 1/2 inch remaining at the top of the jar.

-• Wipe the tip edge of the jar with a clean damp cloth to remove any pieces of tomatoes, if there’s stuff there the jars won’t seal.
+• Wipe the tip edge of the jar with a clean damp cloth to remove any pieces of tomatoes.
+If there's stuff there, the jars won't seal properly.

 • Add the flat lids to the jars.